timothymugayi/localstack_python_examples/README.md

 # Python Localstack Examples

+This repo is to showcase how to use localstack with Python

 Create new virtual envionment to run examples against localstack docker venv.
 Execution of your code can be